You are viewing an old version of this wiki. View the latest version.

-Portishead are a band from Bristol, United Kingdom, named after a small coastal town twelve miles west of said musical hotbed, in North Somerset.
-They were initially known for their use of jazz samples and some hip-hop beats along with various synth sounds and the hauntingly beautiful vocals of singer Beth Gibbons.
-Their current sound drops the samples in favour of a harder, more abrasive edge, but retains Gibbons' vocals.
+Portishead is a band from Bristol, England, named after the small coastal town of Portishead ('Pore-tiss-hed'), 12 miles west of Bristol.
+They are known for their use of Jazz samples and some hip hop beats along with various synth sounds and the hauntingly beautiful vocals of singer Beth Gibbons.

-The band was formed in 1991 (then later split in 2005 reforming in 2008), by keyboardist / multi-instrumentalist Geoff Barrow, Adrian Utley and singer Beth Gibbons.
-Barrow had previously worked with Massive Attack and Tricky whilst tape operator at Coach House Studios in Clifton.
-He was often referred to as "that bloke from Portishead" and so decided to name his new musical endeavour after his hometown.
+The band was formed in 1991, by keyboardist/multi-instrumentalist Geoff Barrow and singer Beth Gibbons.
+Barrow had previously worked with two other bands from Bristol, Massive Attack and Tricky, and decided to name his new endeavour after his hometown.

 Their second album, 'Portishead', was released in 1997, and featured the single "All Mine".
 A live album featuring new orchestral arrangements of the group's songs was recorded primarily at Roseland in New York City and released in 1998, as well as a DVD of the Roseland concert.